 There’s so much to think about when you’re injured, in pain, and distressed.
 What if you’re comatose?
 In another city?
 Don’t have anyone to run interference, as I tried to do?
 Any passer-by can step in, can be present, for an injured person.
 However, once the authorities arrive, that opportunity is gone.
 The police only let me help because my MD degree gave me credibility and confidence.

 By the time an ambulance showed up about 20 minutes later, I knew I could feel entirely justified in skipping the gym.
 I shared what I knew with the paramedics, who guided the injured woman into the back of the ambulance.
 They would clean up the blood and assess the injury.
 I suggested the closest hospital, which I was pretty sure her policy covered.

 Everyone did their job that morning.
-That woman may just be starting a long battle with her insurance company.
-The desk attendant just shook his head, baffled, as I unloaded my frustration on him.
+But that woman may just be starting a long battle with her insurance company.
+The desk attendant who heard me out just shook his head, baffled, as I unloaded my frustration on him.